scsm-ua/kirtan-guide-en/songs/radha-krishna-prana-mora-jugala-kishora.md

     rādhā-kṛṣṇa prāṇa mora jugala-kiśora jīvane maraṇe gati āro nāhi mora

-The youthful Divine Couple Śrī Śrī Rādhā and Krish- na are my life and soul.
+The youthful Divine Couple Śrī Śrī Rādhā and Krishna are my life and soul.
 In life or death I have no other refuge but Them.

 #### 2

     kālindīra kūle keli-kadambera bon ratana-bedira upara bosābo du’jon

-I shall install the Divine Couple on a jewelled throne in a pleasant forest of kadamba trees on the shore of the Ya- munā river.
+I shall install the Divine Couple on a jewelled throne in a pleasant forest of kadamba trees on the shore of the Yamunā river.

 #### 3